Turkey adopts 'fair and balanced position' in Russian-Ukrainian conflict: Erdogan - ExBulletin

 Turkey adopts ‘fair and balanced position’ in Russian-Ukrainian conflict: Erdogan

-Turkey has taken a “fair and balanced position” in the Russian-Ukrainian conflict and has strengthened its ties with both countries, Turkish President Recep Tayyip Erdogan has said.
+Ankara: Turkey has taken a “just and balanced position” in the Russian-Ukrainian conflict and has strengthened its ties with both countries, Turkish President Recep Tayyip Erdogan has said.

 “While strengthening our relations with Ukraine, we have not let our relations with the Russian Federation deteriorate,” Erdogan said at a rally in the eastern province of Bayburt on Saturday, after his meeting with the president.
 Ukrainian visiting Volodymyr Zelensky on Friday, Xinhua news agency reports.